create3000/x_ite/docs/_posts/components/Lighting/DirectionalLight.md

 ### SFBool [in, out] **global** FALSE

-Global lights illuminate all objects within their volume of lighting influence.
+*global* lights illuminate all objects within their volume of lighting influence.
 Scoped lights only illuminate objects within the same transformation hierarchy.

 ### SFBool [in, out] **on** TRUE